sparkflows/sparkflows-docs/docs/user-guide/quick-start/4-create-workflow.rst

 Step 4 : Create Workflow
 ------------

-After you have created the datasets, you can start building workflows to process them.

-A typical workflow takes one or more datasets, cleans them and joins them, and creates an enriched dataset.
+A typical workflow takes one or more datasets, cleans them, joins them and creates an enriched dataset.
 After the enriched dataset is created, you can add additional processors to build machine learning models.

 At a high level, the steps invoved in creating a workflow are: